Trinamool Congress: Mizoram

-Punjab

-Shortly before the Assembly elections in 2017, the party started working on the Punjab organisation under the leadership of Jagat Singh.
-After that, during the assembly elections, it was decided that they would field candidates for 20 constituencies on behalf of the party.
-The party, however, did not gain any seats in Punjab in that election.
-After that the party's organisational work in Punjab almost completely stopped.
-From 2019, the party started a new committee under the leadership of Manjit Singh.
-Since then, the party has had a continuous presence in Punjab.

 Tripura

-Under the leadership of Sudip Roy Barman, former leader of opposition and then MLA of Tripura, all six MLAs of the Indian National Congress defected to the TMC in 2016, along with many ex-ministers, former MLAs, senior state and district level leaders, in addition to thousands of party workers and supporters, to fight CPI(M), who were running the Government in Tripura.
-Later in the presence of Himanta Biswa Sarma and Dharmendra Pradhan, Barman defected to the BJP along with all of the other TMC MLAs of the Tripura Legislative Assembly after they cross-voted against party lines in the 2017 Indian presidential election.
+Under the leadership of Sudip Roy Barman, former leader of opposition and then MLA of Tripura, all six MLAs of the Indian National Congress defected to the AITC in 2016.
+Later, Barman defected to the BJP along with all of the other AITC MLAs.

-TMC won one seat in Ambassa Municipal council in the 2021 Tripura civic polls despite widespread violence.
-TMC emerged as the second largest party in terms of vote-share in the 120 seats it contested out of 334 seats as it garnered 19.9% of the votes in those seats.
+AITC won one seat in Ambassa Municipal council in the 2021 Tripura civic polls.
+AITC emerged as the second largest party in terms of vote-share in the 120 seats it contested out of 334 seats as it garnered 19.9% of the votes in those seats.

 Uttar Pradesh

-The party's state unit in Uttar Pradesh was set up in 2005.

 In 2012, Shyam Sunder Sharma contested the by-poll to Mant constituency and won on an AITC ticket.
 He later defected to BSP.

-Neeraj Rai is the current president of AITC 's state unit in Uttar Pradesh.

-In October 2021, two senior Congress leaders of Uttar Pradesh – Rajeshpati Tripathi and Laliteshpati Tripathi, who are the grandson and the great-grandson of former UP Chief Minister Kamalapati Tripathi, joined the AITC in the presence of Mamata Banerjee.